 If a car you’re interested in doesn’t have a vehicle history, you don’t have to write it off completely.
 Instead, bring it to a mechanic you trust and have them give the car a top-to-bottom inspection.
 If you’re having trouble running a VIN check for a vehicle that does have a VIN, try asking your auto insurance company to run the VIN check for you – often, this will get you the information you want.

 Some things should be considered a deal-breaker — or at least warrant an enormous price reduction.
 Look out for these red flags when buying a used car:

 Has the car been previously written off?
-This means that it was decided that repairs would cost more than the car is worth.
-If a car has been previously written off, there’s a good chance it has some invisible damage or very shoddy repairs that might not be readily visible on the outside.
+This means it was decided that repairs would cost more than the car is worth.
+If a car has been written off or issued a salvage title, there’s a chance it has some invisible damage or shoddy repairs.

 Has the odometer been rolled back?
-This is a tell-tale sign that the seller is trying to rip you off.
-Even if the odometer appears tampered with only slightly, it might be in your best interest to walk away.
+This is a telltale sign the seller is trying to rip you off.
+Even if the odometer appears tampered with, it might be in your best interest to walk away.

-Has the vehicle been poorly maintained?
-If the car has a poor service history, then it’s a long way from “good as new” and will likely not be the reliable vehicle you need.
+Is it poorly maintained?
+If the car has a poor vehicle history, then it’s a long way from good as new and will likely not be as reliable as other options out there.

 Click here to be taken to the Canadian Police Information Centre where you can run a free search on any vehicle in order to see if it has been reported stolen.
 Simply enter the VIN number, read the terms and conditions, agree to them and then click to begin the search.
 If you get a positive result, contact your local police immediately, and do not proceed with the sale